 The texture of this bread is best the day it is baked, but remaining slices will last in an airtight container at room temperature for 1-2 days.

-Try to eat this the day it is baked.
 If you are only going to use one loaf, place the other in a large freezer bag once it is room temperature and freeze for up to a month.
-Once you are ready to use it, heat in oven for 5-10 minutes at 350 degrees F.
+Warm the bread straight from the freezer in a 350˚F (180˚C) oven until heated through.

 Adapted from Seeded at the Table